mosip/documentation/docs/mosip-documentation-style-guide.md

 ![](_images/image-settings.png)

-#### 7. Indentation and sub-bullets
+### Indentation and sub-bullets
 It is recommended to use *spaces* instead of tabs while editing content because different editors can interpret tab spacing differently.
 In markdown format, for indentation and sub-bullets, it is recommended to use 4 spaces instead.

 For more information on Markdown, visit [Markdownguide](https://www.markdownguide.org/basic-syntax/).

 ## Points to note

+1. **Language and Grammar** - In general, use second person in your documents rather than first person—*you* instead of *we*.
+Also, avoid using *our* in documentation.
+   Examples:

+   **Recommended**: If you're deleting multiple entries at a time ...
+   **Not recommended**: If we're deleting multiple entries at a time ...

+   **Recommended**: For details, read the documentation./ For details, read [Operator Onboarding](operator-onboarding.md).
+   **Not recommended**: For details, read our documentation.

-1. **Clarity** - Content needs to be concise and we need to write sentences that are short and crisp.
+3. **Clarity** - Content needs to be concise and we need to write sentences that are short and crisp.
 Unordered bullet points can be used to simply content.
 If paragraphs are present, remember to make it short with close to 5-6 sentences (about 100-200 words).

 2. **Consistency** - Maintain consistency in words and usage.
   To learn more, refer to our [existing documentation](https://docs.mosip.io/1.2.0).